One for the ages: LSU’s gutsy two-point call in overtime results in 32-31 victory over Alabama

 No. 15 Tigers remain in control of destiny in SEC West

-LSU's Tiger Stadium is engulfed by fans Saturday following the Tigers' 32-31 overtime win over Alabama.
+LSU's Tiger Stadium was engulfed by fans following the Tigers' 32-31 overtime win over No. 5 Alabama in 2022.
 PHOTO BY: Jonathan Mailhes

 LSU’s first-year football coach Brian Kelly pushed all of his chips into the center of table.